-Park Geun-hye [pronounced: park goon-'HEH] has been elected to become South Korea's first female head of state.
+Park Geun-hye [pronounced: park goon-'HEH] has won Wednesday's presidential election in South Korea and will become the country's first female head of state.

-Moon conceded the race shortly after the National Election Commission was quoted as saying Ms. Park was a certain winner.
-Moon is a liberal human-rights lawyer who was once jailed under the administration run by Ms. Park's father, dictator Park Chung-hee.
+Her rival, Moon Jae-in, conceded the race shortly after the National Election Commission was quoted as saying the conservative Ms. Park was a certain winner.

-Despite frigid winter weather, voters bundled up and stood in long lines across the country.
-Turnout was measured at 76 percent, surpassing the turnout of the previous two presidential elections.
+Despite frigid winter weather, voters bundled up and turned out in long lines across the country, surpassing the turnout of the previous two presidential elections.

-Casting her ballot earlier in Seoul, the 60-year-old Ms. Park told reporters she was optimistic.
+Casting her ballot earlier in Seoul, Ms. Park told reporters she was optimistic.